-Of course, this database is also important in terms of keeping existing customers engaged.
-By keeping tabs of those who’ve already become clients and applying some clever marketing tactics to keep that interest going, companies can increase their rate of return for more purchases.
+Of course, this database is also important in keeping existing customers engaged.
+By keeping tabs on those who’ve already become clients and applying some clever marketing tactics to keep that interest going, companies can increase their rate of return for more purchases.

 Be sure to discuss with your client-facing team members the available options – whether a specific CRM system or a more complex and all-inclusive platform where customer relationship management is actually one of many aspects – so a choice can be made because this decision will have an impact.

 Analytics and Metrics: Making Choices Based on Hard Data